-Home additions come in a few basic types to address homeowners' needs, costs, and lifestyle.
+Home additions come in a few basic types to address homeowners' needs, costs, and lifestyles.
 Additions to the house range from inexpensive solar decks to garage conversions.
 Therefore they are part of an addition, that is since they add a lot of living space at the same time.
 Additions can cost as much as you want.
 Some even meet or exceed the cost of the main house and many times the value is greater than the price of the main house.

 There are several ways to build an addition in your home, mainly they are the following: